seadowg/cv/cv.md

 #### Responsibilities

-* Working as a full stack engineer and team lead to build mobile apps (Android & iOS), web apps and APIs
+* Working as a full stack engineer and team lead to build web apps, mobile apps (Android & iOS) and APIs
 * Teaching engineers XP practices such as test driven development, pair programming and CI/CD
 * Informing product directions with other engineers, UX/UI designers and product managers as part of a balanced team structure
 * Helping and advising clients to deploy and maintain their products in the Play/App Store and across various cloud platforms (PCF, Heroku etc)